-If you want all converted images to go to a specific place, then enter that place in the Output folder for result files box on the left.
-If, like me, you want each file to be left exactly where IrfanView found it, then enter the placeholder $D instead.
+If you want all converted images to go to a specific place, enter that place in the Output folder for result files box on the left.
+If, like me, you want each file to be left exactly where IrfanView found it, enter the placeholder $D instead.

 Check that the Output format box on the top-left is set to JPG, then select the Options button.
 Make sure that the Save as progressive JPG box is not selected, then press OK.